fadelmajid/assignment-api/README.md

 TESTING
 -----------
 available automation testing with mochajs & chaijs just for the library.
-You can run the test by "npm test"
+You can run the test by "mocha test/libs"